vvhg1/isu/README.md

 # Create a new issue with a title, body, labels, and column placement
 isu Title of the issue -b Body of the issue -l bug enhancement -c In Progress

+# Multi line body
+isu Title of the issue -b "Body of the issue
+Line 2
+Line 3"
 ```

 ## Limitations
-- does not check if the user is on "main" or "dev" branch before creating a new branch.
-- isu assumes labels to not have spaces in their names.
+- isu assumes labels to not have spaces in their names (as it uses spaces to separate the labels).
 - newlines in the title are not supported.
 - if the body is multi-line, it must be enclosed in quotes.
 - labels and columns are case-sensitive - if specified, they must match the exact name in the repository, otherwise, the script will fail.